OllyFN/public-sync/README.md

 Now, `public-sync` copies files from `./new_private` to `./new_public`.

-### Example 4: Using the Custom Feature
+### Example 4: Using the interactive features

-The `custom` feature provides advanced flexibility:
+The `interactive` config option provides advanced flexibility:

 Use Flags:
 - `-f` to make the public directory the same as the private directory.